Christmas in McHenry

 Ham, Turkey and the Whole Bit

 Donald Doherty, mayor of McHenry from 1961 to 1973, remembers viewing the holiday lights on a frosty Christmas Eve.

 “It was a busy night,” he said, “a lot happening around town at Christmastime.”

 “The Chamber sponsored a Christmas lights contest for residential homes.
 They appointed two or three judges—I did it one year—and a winner was chosen.
 A prize was given, a plaque.
 The thing to do Christmas Eve was to go around town and see all the lights.”
 “Christmas was always big at our home.
 With ten kids, it was a real commercial operation for me and Rosalie, my wife.
 The oldest is 56 today and the youngest 40.
 Today, there are 42 of us, including 20 grandchildren.
 We all go to our daughter’s house on Christmas Eve.
 Santa makes an appearance, and we have ham, turkey…the whole bit.
 Of course, our kids are all grown now—they go their own way on Christmas Day.”

-One McHenry tradition Martha, Nancy and Donald all remember fondly—a tradition dating to the 1950s—was the Old Bridge Tavern and its Christmas tree.
-This friendly watering hole, still operating today, is housed in the oldest frame building in McHenry County.
+One McHenry tradition Martha, Nancy and Donald all remember fondly—a tradition dating to the 1950s—was the Old Bridge Tavern (now closed) and its Christmas tree.
+This friendly watering hole was housed in the oldest frame building in McHenry County.

-That old-time holiday cheer is still alive and well in McHenry.
-November 16 marked the 21st annual McHenry Christmas Walk.
-It featured all the nostalgia of Christmas parades past—Santa and his elves, wagon rides and the Charles Dickens Carolers—as well as more than 300 motorcyclists bearing Toys for Tots.
+That old-time holiday cheer is still alive and well in McHenry with the annual McHenry Christmas Walk.
+It features all the nostalgia of Christmas parades past—Santa and his elves, wagon rides and the Charles Dickens Carolers—as well as more than 300 motorcyclists bearing Toys for Tots.